The Act promotes gender equality by:

 What are defined entities’ obligations?

-- develop and implement a , which includes:
+- develop and implement a Gender Equality Action Plan, which includes:

-- publicly in relation to workplace gender equality
+- publicly report on their progress in relation to workplace gender equality

-- in policies, programs and services that impact the public
+- promote gender equality in policies, programs and services that impact the public

-For many Victorians, gender inequality may be compounded by other forms of disadvantage or discrimination that a person my experience due to other characteristics, such as:
+For many Victorians, gender inequality may be compounded by other forms of disadvantage or discrimination that a person may experience due to other characteristics, such as:

 - sexual orientation